SquidDev-CC/plethora/items/keyboard.md

 your headpiece instead.
 In conjunction with the overlay glasses, you can create all sorts of convenient interfaces.

 One can also place the keyboard in a _module slot_ of a neural interface.
-Doing so will mean key presses are continually relayed to the interface, even when not in a GUI.
+Doing so will mean key presses are continually relayed to the interface, even when not in in the keyboard's GUI.
 Consequently you can add your own keybindings, triggering all sorts of actions using the interface.